Instill the values of wildlife conservation in all ages!

 Kids love to participate in our gallery scavenger hunt!
 We offer 3 different hunts.

-The Go Fish Education Center is home to the Georgia Division of the State Fish Art Contest.
+The Go Fish Education Center is home to the Georgia Fish Art Contest.

 Got a young artist residing in your home?
-Be sure to encourage them to enter the annual Wildlife Forever State-Fish Art contest.
-This contest is open to kids in Grades K–12, but the deadline for entries is March 31st—and you have to enter to win!
+Be sure to encourage them to enter Wildlife Forever’s annual Fish Art contest.
+This contest is open to kids in Grades K–12, but the deadline for entries is February 28—and you have to enter to win!

-Students across the United States and internationally have the opportunity to win prizes and recognition while learning about state-fish species, behaviors, aquatic habitats, and conservation.
-Using art, the State-Fish Art Contest ignites children’s imagination while teaching them about fish and fishing.
+Students across the United States and internationally have the opportunity to win prizes and recognition while learning about fish species, behaviors, aquatic habitats, and conservation.
+Using art, this contest ignites children’s imagination while teaching them about fish and fishing.

-To enter, young artists create an original illustration of their chosen fish from the official State-Fish List.
-A personal one-page written essay, story or poem based on its behavior, habitat and/or conservation needs is also required and awarded.
+The Fish Art Contest offers many different award categories to recognize our contestants’ unique talents and to focus on important conservation topics and issues.
+To enter, young artists create an original illustration of their chosen fish species from the Official Fish List.
+An essay, story or poem based on species behavior, habitat and/or conservation needs is also awarded.

 More information about this annual competition.